CBD Oil for Diabetes: Bringing Balance Back?

 This study did not examine specific marijuana components, though.
 That means that it was not able to comment on any role CBD may have had in stabilizing insulin levels.

 Researchers were only able to suggest that THC, CBD, or the combination of the two had an effect on insulin levels.

 This study, published in the journal Autoimmunity, examined CBD’s potential for preventing diabetes in mice.
 The study used mice who were obese and exhibited signs of insulitis, a condition that can destroy insulin-producing cells.
-These health conditions resemble pre diabetic conditions in humans.
+These health conditions resemble prediabetes in the human body.

 Some mice received daily CBD injections, while the control group did not get any treatment.
 Results showed that the incidence of developing diabetes, which was 86% in the untreated mice, dropped to 30% in the CBD-treated mice.